A higher-order singular value decomposition tensor emulator for spatio-temporal simulators: Examples

-Finally, for an assessment of how the multi-surrogate tensor-based emulator compares to simply using a standard off-the-shelf supervised learning approach, we compared the absolute relative errors of a Gaussian process regression (\textit{kernlab} R package \citep{Karatzoglou:2004aa}), neural network (\textit{neuralnet} R package \citep{Fritsch:2019aa}), and a random forest (\textit{randomForest} R package\citep{randomForest}).
+Finally, for an assessment of how the HOSVD tensor-based emulator compares to simply using a standard off-the-shelf supervised learning approach, we compared the absolute relative errors of a GP regression (\textit{kernlab} R package \citep{Karatzoglou:2004aa}) and a random forest (\textit{randomForest} R package \citep{randomForest}).
 In each of these cases we did not consider a tensor decomposition.
 Specifically, $10^4$ 5-tuples of $(x,y,t$, period, amplitude) values were sampled with a latin hypercube design to create the training data set.
-In all cases, the errors were larger than using the tensor-decomposition; specifically, a random forest produced a mean of 0.0489 absolute relative error (SD: 0.0012), and a Gaussian process produced a mean of 0.0389 absolute error (SD: 0.00032).
-In all cases, a neural network default from the \textit{neuralnet} R package resulted in an error more than an order of magnitude greater.
-Additionally, training data f at least $2 \times 10^4$ training examples resulted in a memory error, suggesting that the tensor emulator method is a more memory efficient procedure.
+In all cases, the errors were larger than using the tensor-decomposition; specifically, a random forest produced a mean of 0.0488 absolute relative error (SD: 0.0015), and a GP produced a mean of 0.0387 absolute relative error (SD: 0.000604).
+Additionally, training data of at least $2 \times 10^4$ training examples resulted in a memory error, suggesting that the tensor emulator method is a more memory efficient procedure.